 SupportAssist diagnostics (also known as system diagnostics) performs a complete check of your hardware.
-The Dell SupportAssist Pre-boot System Performance Check diagnostics is embedded with the BIOS and is launched by the BIOS internally.
-The embedded system diagnostics provides a set of options for particular devices or device groups allowing you to:
+The Dell SupportAssist Pre-boot System Performance Check diagnostics is embedded with the BIOS and launched by the BIOS internally.
+The embedded system diagnostics provides options for particular devices or device groups allowing you to:

-- Run tests automatically or in an interactive mode - Repeat tests - Display or save test results - Run thorough tests to introduce additional test options to provide extra information about the failed device(s) - View status messages that inform you if tests are completed successfully - View error messages that inform you of problems encountered during testing - NOTE: Some tests for specific devices require user interaction.
-Always ensure that you are present at the computer terminal when the diagnostic tests are performed.
+- Run tests automatically or in an interactive mode. - Repeat the tests. - Display or save test results. - Run thorough tests to introduce additional test options to provide extra information about one or more failed devices. - View status messages that inform you the tests are completed successfully. - View error messages that inform you of problems encountered during testing. - NOTE: Some tests for specific devices require user interaction.
+Always ensure that you are present at the computer when the diagnostic tests are performed.